By MIKE NORTON

 I still think it’s awfully beautiful, but that’s really only half the story.
 Once you venture out on its shimmering surface, the water becomes more than part of the scenery.
 It becomes a highway to adventure.

 It started with a sailboat – a sailboard really – and worked myself up to a little sloop with a cuddy belowdecks where my kids enjoyed hiding out.
-(That experiment ended after the boat decided to part company with its mooring one fall evening and take an unscheduled cruise to Elk Rapids without me.
+(That experiment ended after the boat decided to part company with its mooring one fall evening and take an unscheduled cruise without me.
 As soon as I repaired the damage to her mast, she went up for sale and I got a Sunfish instead.
 Less responsibility, less headaches.)

 I discovered that sailing a tiny little boat requires that you be much more alert and responsive than sailing a larger craft.
 The added benefit is that you can do it all by yourself; my wife quickly tired of having me shout urgent commands at her in language she was never able to understand.
 But much as I love to sail – and I really, REALLY do – I found it a lot easier to get out on the water after we invested in a couple of kayaks.